Indian Corn Craft

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

 This Indian corn craft fits into the fall fun perfectly!
-This easy fall craft makes a great fridge magnet and is a great addition to our day to keep the kids busy with Thanksgiving activities.
+This easy kids craft makes a great fridge magnet and is a great addition to our day to keep the kids busy with Thanksgiving activities.

 Why You’ll Love this Indian Corn Craft